 Conclusion

-This article provided a step-by-step guide on how to set up Oracle to MySQL Migration manually or using Hevo. .
-Along with the information on Oracle to MySQL migration step by-step, it also gives a brief overview of each of these software comprehensively.
+This article provided a step-by-step guide on manually setting up Oracle to MySQL migration or using Hevo.
+Along with the information on migration step by step, it also gives a comprehensive brief overview of each of these software.

 However, there are certain limitations associated with the manual method.
-If those limitations are not a concern to your operations, then using it is an option, but if it is then you should consider using the automated Data Pipeline platform, Hevo.
+Suppose those limitations are not a concern to your operations.
+In that case, using it is an option, but if it is, then you should consider using the automated data pipeline platform, Hevo.

 The transparent pricing and 24×7 support make Hevo the highest-rated data pipeline software on many review sites.